aws-samples/aws-genomics-workflows/docs/cromwell/cromwell-aws-batch.md

 }
 ```

-### Access S3
+### Access to S3
-Lets the Cromwell server instance read data from S3 - i.e. the return codes (written
+Lets the Cromwell server instance read and write data from/to S3 - i.e. the
-to `rc.txt` files) for each job.
+return codes (written to `rc.txt` files) for each job.

 ```json
 {